-- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - ☐ Summary Guide for writing Learning Outcomes
+- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B Summary Guide for writing Learning Outcomes

-- 1. Explain the nature, purpose and scope of assurance engagements including the role of the external audit and its regulatory and ethical framework. - 2.
-Explain the nature of internal audit and describe its role as part of overall performance management and its relationship with the external audit.
+1. Explain the nature, purpose and scope of assurance engagements including the role of the external audit and its regulatory and ethical framework.

+2. Explain the nature of internal audit and describe its role as part of overall performance management and its relationship with the external audit.

-- 3. Demonstrate how the auditor obtains an understanding of the entity and its environment, assesses the risk of material misstatement and plans an audit of financial statements. - 4.
-Identify and describe the work and evidence required to meet the objectives of audit engagements and the application of the International Standards on Auditing (ISA). - 5.
-Evaluate findings and modify the audit plan and explain how the conclusions from audit work are reflected in different types of audit report, explain the elements of each type of report.
+3. Demonstrate how the auditor obtains an understanding of the entity and its environment, assesses the risk of material misstatement and plans an audit of financial statements.

+4. Identify and describe the work and evidence required to meet the objectives of audit engagements and the application of the International Standards on Auditing (ISA).

+5. Evaluate findings and modify the audit plan and explain how the conclusions from audit work are reflected in different types of audit report, explain the elements of each type of report.
-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the

-Diploma Supplement and appear below), chose the ones that the course is aiming at.

-Search for, analysis and synthesis of data and Project planning and manageme

-Team work Working in an international environment Working in an interdisciplinary environment

-Project planning and management

-Respect for difference and multiculturalism

-Respect for the natural environment
+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), chose the ones that the course is aiming at.
+Project planning and management Search for, analysis and synthesis of data and information, with the use of the necessary Respect for difference and multiculturalism Respect for the natural environment technology Adapting to new situations Showing social, professional and ethical responsibility and Decision-making sensitivity to gender issues Working independently Criticism and self-criticism Team work Production of free, creative and inductive thinking Working in an international environment Others Working in an interdisciplinary environment

-- Decision-making.
+Decision-making.

+Production of new research ideas

 - Working in an international environment.

 - Work independently as well as in teams.

 - Adapting to new situations.